 In order to stay motivated, you will need to strike a balance between saving and living within your means on the one hand, and the temptation to overspend every time you go shopping, says Maseko.

-The best way to do that is to decide on a specific amount to save each month and put that aside when you pay all your accounts, he adds.
+The best way to do this is to decide on a specific amount to save each month and put it aside when you pay all your accounts, he adds.

-If you manage to add a little more to your minimum savings amount during the month that would be a bonus and as you get into the habit of saving, you will enjoy finding creative ways to reach your goal more quickly.
+If you manage to add a little more to your minimum savings amount during the month that would be a bonus and as you get into the habit of saving, you will enjoy finding creative ways to reach your goal faster.

 Put your savings away at the beginning of the month.
 Aiming to save what’s left over is not as efficient.
 And put your savings into a call account where you can reach them if you need them, but it’s not easy to access them on a whim.
 You’ll also get more interest.